ghgemmer/yotagrabber/output/Readme.txt

-Readme.txt updated 4/10/2025  (version history for Readme.txt at https://github.com/ghgemmer/yotagrabber/blob/main/output/Readme.txt)
+Readme.txt updated 4/16/2025  (version history for Readme.txt at https://github.com/ghgemmer/yotagrabber/blob/main/output/Readme.txt)

-This folder contains the inventory for all Toyota vehicle models in the US (including Alaska, but currently excluding Hawaii).
+This folder contains the inventory for all Toyota vehicle models in the US, including Alaska, but currently excluding Hawaii.
 The inventory is obtained from the same place the Toyota Inventory search website (https://www.toyota.com/search-inventory/) gets its data from (which is https://api.search-inventory.toyota.com/graphql ).
-The folder also contains the sold inventory (inventory that no longer appears in the inventory gotten from the website)
+The folder also contains the sold inventory (inventory that no longer appears in the inventory gotten from the website), as well as Change History event files for the last 14 days which contain added VINs, modified contents of existing VINs, or removed VINs between runs of the inventory collection over that time period.

 Folder updates typically show up each day around 5am CDT, although once a week it might not show up until 1pm.
-Each model's inventory is placed in a .csv file.
+Each model's current inventory is placed in a <model>.csv file.
 A raw  (filename <model>_Lastraw.parquet) python pandas parquet file is also created which is the raw inventory obtained from the Toyota website for the model before various filtering/modification is applied for the csv file, such as removal of many fields we don't use or want to show in the .csv file, some field names and content are modified for readability,  etc.